 Some storyboards or scripts for the follow-up movie I would love to see?

 Exponential technologies versus our linear minds.
 The Facebook hearings revealed the complete incompetence of governments and politicians.
 Can you imagine when 50 exponential under the hood of Industry4.0 will hit us?
 Can you imagine what will happen next?

 Big Tech players should be monitored.
-Like Scott Galloway has mentioned over and over again.
+As Scott Galloway has mentioned over and over again.
 He also spoke about breaking up Big Tech.

 When will we finally start listening?
 And come up with new laws to protect humanity…

-I understand that ethics and morals around the globe are depending on a mix of religion, social upbringing, IQ, education, and local/regional concepts of right and wrong behavior.
+I understand that ethics and morals around the globe depend on a mix of religion, social upbringing, IQ, education, and local/regional concepts of right and wrong behavior.

-However, the sense of urgency seems clear to us all now, I hope?
-Social networks are already connecting 2 billion people and technology will be morphing all around us coming decades.
+However, the sense of urgency seems clear to us all now, I hope.
+Social networks are already connecting 2 billion people, and technology will morph all around us coming decades.